-Priorities: This notice contains one absolute priority and one competitive preference priority.
+Priorities: This notice contains one absolute priority.
 In accordance with 34 CFR 75.105(b)(2)(v), the absolute priority is from section 6304(a)(2)(A) and (B) of the ESEA.
-In accordance with 34 CFR 75.105(b)(2)(ii), the competitive preference priority is from the notice of final administrative priority and definitions for discretionary grants programs published in the Federal Register on December 30, 2020 (85 FR 86545) (NFP).

-Absolute Priority: For FY 2021 and any subsequent year in which we make awards from the list of unfunded applications from this competition, this priority is an absolute priority.
+Absolute Priority: For FY 2022 and any subsequent year in which we make awards from the list of unfunded applications from this competition, this priority is an absolute priority.
 Under 34 CFR 75.105(c)(3), we consider only applications that meet this priority.